 Having spent a couple of days in Valloire in Summer, I decided to spend a whole week in Valloire in winter, with my husband Dave, at the end of March to try out the snow.

 I would highly recommend Les Chalet du Galibier.
 The residence can be found in the Les Verneys Hamlet and is right opposite the Moulin Benjamin chair lift.
-It is made up of 2 residences, composed of 5 large chalets in each.
 The apartments are spacious and nicely furnished.
-The indoor swimming pool (free), sauna and steam rooms (payable) are great to unwind in after a day on the slopes.
+The indoor swimming pool, sauna and steam rooms are great to unwind in after a day on the slopes!
 There is a pool table and hot drinks machine in the main reception area (payable).
-The residence has a very friendly and relaxed feel to it.
-You can even borrow indoor games from reception to play in the evening.
-Bread and pastries can be delivered to the reception for you, you just have to place your order by 19:00 the night before then it will be ready for collection after 08:15.
+The residence has a very friendly and relaxed feel to it, you can even borrow indoor games from reception to play in the evening!
 There is a mini supermarket opposite the residence and a great take-away pizza place that also does paninis, cold drinks and mulled wine.
 They open every day from 17.00 – 20.00 approx and at busy times it is best to order in advance.
 You pay for it there and then and tell them what time you will be back to collect it.

 Although it is 1km to the centre, this is quite an easy walk and only took us 5 minutes max to reach the beginning of Valloire centre (slightly longer coming home, as it is slightly up hill, but nothing too strenuous).
-There is also a free ski bus that stops right outside the residence every 15 minutes from 08:00 – 20:00 every day.
 There are lots of shops including 2 supermarkets, bakeries, butchers, newsagents and some lovely gift and craft shops.
-There is an excellent choice of restaurants which are very good value, including Le Don Camillo (top part of the centre), Bistrot Chez Fred (main strip), La Maison d’Angeline (near the church) and various Creperies and Pizza places dotted about.
-My husband is sport mad and was a little worried that he would not get to see the England football matches or the cricket whilst we were there.
-He needn’t have worried as on our first night we discovered a sports bar just passed the Tourist Office and opposite the church that is run by an English company and has all the Sky TV Sports Channels - needless to say he was made up!
+There is an excellent choice of restaurants which are very good value including Le Don Camillo (top part of the centre), Bistrot Chez Fred (the main strip), La Maison d’Angeline (near the church) and various Creperies and Pizza places dotted about.
+My husband is sport mad and was a little worried that he would not get to see the England football matches or the cricket whilst we were there...
+He needn’t have worried as on our first night we discovered a sports bar just past the Tourist Office and opposite the church that is run by an English company and has all the Sky TV Sports Channels - needless to say, he was made up!!!

 Gemma on the drag lift